-EVALUATION AREA 9/30/23 12/30/23 3/30/24 6/30/24 9/30/24 12/30/24 UNDERSTANDING & RELATIONSH IIP BUILDING A sufficient number of introductory small group meetings have been held with laity.
+EVALUATION AREA 9/30/25 12/30/25 3/30/26 6/30/26 9/30/26 12/30/26 UNDERSTANDING & RELATIONSH IP BUILDING A sufficient number of introductory small group meetings have been held with laity.
 The Pastor has conducted one to one meetings with key church leaders.
 The Pastor is connecting well with the congregation(s).
 EXPECTATIONS Fruitful conversations with SPRC and Church Council have been held about expectations.

 The Pastor understands the expectations of the congregation.
 The Pastor is meeting the church's expectations.
 Initial six month objectives were set and are being worked on or are completed.

-EVALUATION AREA 9/30/23 12/30/23 3/30/24 6/30/24 9/30/24 12/30/24 12 month congregational goals have been set for the up-coming calendar year.
+EVALUATION AREA 9/30/25 12/30/25 3/30/26 6/30/26 9/30/26 12/30/26 12 month congregational goals have been set for the up-coming calendar year.
 Progress is being made on the 12 month goals.
 12 month goals are appropriate for moving the church towards vitality.
 Quarterly evaluations have been completed in a timely manner.
-FRUITFULNESS ı ı ı ı Worship attendance is growing.
+FRUITFULNESS Worship attendance is growing.
 We are seeing more visitors.
 More people are attending small group and Bible studies.
 More people are engaged in community ministry.
 Giving has increased.
-COMMENTS: Please enter below, including date.
+COMMENTS: Please enter below, date. including